Pink Bourbon Coffee Lactic Washed

 Molecular examinations of this varietal have found it to contain higher volumes of glucose than most coffees.
 This is believed to impart a sweeter cup, a silky body, and a rich mouthfeel.
 It also makes it a prime candidate for this highly technical processing method.

 Lactic acid bacteria are a broad group of bacteria species that create scrumptious bioflavonoids like aldehydes, ketones, and esters.
 They do this by fermenting glucose into lactic acids.
+They are a key factor in the processing of this particular bean.

 - Firstly, the ripest cherries are selected, hand-picked, sorted.